Compare Debt Consolidation Loans

 In most cases, it’s definitely possible to get approved for a mortgage after paying off a debt consolidation loan.
 In fact, showing that you are a reliable borrower by making all of your regular payments could help your chances of securing credit in the future.

-Do I need to pay off all of my debts with a debt consolidation loan?
+Do I need to pay off my debts with a debt consolidation loan?

 You do not have to pay off all of your debts with a consolidation loan, however it’s a good idea to use the loan to pay off as many debts as possible.
 One of the biggest benefits of debt consolidation is that you’re only making repayments to one lender, rather than multiple, making your debts more manageable.